-Youth Care Treatment Center and school has helped teens with reactive attachment disorder in Utah, Nevada, and Idaho for 30 years.
+Youth Care Treatment Center and school has helped teens with reactive attachment disorder all over the United States for 30 years.
 Our unique approach is based off of solid morals and beliefs to help adolescents be successful in turning their lives around.

 Learn about reactive attachment disorder

 Reactive attachment disorder (RAD) is a mental health condition that has origins in infancy and early childhood.
 The beginning of this illness comes from poor attachment from caregivers when a child is not able to care for him or herself because of his or her age.
 The bond that children and their caregivers develop during early development is critical in that this phase of life is when one learns what it means to be safe, emotionally connected, and physically cared for by others.
 When a child does not have these early experiences, he or she can then develop the perception that others cannot be relied on for care or comfort, which can lead to unhealthy behaviors in response.